-With regard to the frequency of use of the UNECE publications, 56% of respondents say that they read / use them a few times a year, while 30% say that they use them a few times a month while 7% have never read them.
+130. With regard to the frequency of use of the UNECE publications, 56% of respondents say that they read / use them a few times a year, while 30% say that they use them a few times a month while 7% have never read them.

-5.6 Desirable topics for future publications: most like to see (Q16)
+5.5 Desirable topics for future publications: most like to see (Q16)

-Countries were asked to choose only one from a list of possible topics for further UNECE publications.
-30% of respondents answered that they need more "Information on housing policies and/or specific policy instruments used in different countries in the UNECE region", followed by "Comparative studies on housing policy, urban planning instruments and land administration".

-The third ranking from interest was given to a number of equally rated topics, those being:

-- Action plans on different subjects - Policy guidelines on different topics - Case studies on policies and/or projects to promote/ implement energy efficient houses - Case studies on projects on retrofitting existing housing - Data relevant to housing and/or land management.

-Croatia suggested a, "publication on a common platform for action of central (region) local/government for reduction of risks to residential building from natural and humangenerated disasters".
+- 131. Countries were asked to choose only one from a list of possible topics for further UNECE publications.
+30% of respondents answered that they need more "Information on housing policies and/or specific policy instruments used in different countries in the UNECE region", followed by "Comparative studies on housing policy, urban planning instruments and land administration". - 132.
+The third ranking from interest was given to a number of equally rated topics, those being: - Action plans on different subjects - Policy guidelines on different topics - Case studies on policies and/or projects to promote/ implement energy efficient houses - Case studies on projects on retrofitting existing housing - Data relevant to housing and/or land management. - 133.
+Croatia suggested a, "publication on a common platform for action of central (region) local/government for reduction of risks to residential building from natural and human-generated disasters".

-5.7 Desirable topics for future publications: most helpful in work (Q17)
+5.6 Desirable topics for future publications: most helpful in work (Q17)

-Countries were also asked to select those topics that UNECE publications should focus on to help in their work.
+- 134. Countries were also asked to select those topics which UNECE publications should focus on to help in their work.
 To this question, 64% of respondents answered "Housing finance", 61% of respondents have indicated "Energy efficient housing", 55% "social housing" and "affordable housing" and 50% "Housing stock management".
-Less important were the topics: "Shrinking cities due to population loss" "Low-carbon cities" and "Disaster resilient cities"

-One respondent from an international organization suggest the followings as future topics for UNECE publications:

-- Formation of condominiums (good practice throughout UNECE region) - Housing for vulnerable groups (good practice throughout UNECE region) - Each publication should have a component on vulnerable groups and any special considerations regarding them in relation to the theme of the publication.
+Less important were the topics: "Shrinking cities due to population loss" "Low-carbon cities" and "Disaster resilient cities" - 135.
+One respondent from an international organization suggested the following as possible topics for UNECE publications in the future: - Formation of condominiums (good practice throughout UNECE region) - Housing for vulnerable groups (good practice throughout UNECE region) - Each publication should have a component on vulnerable groups and any special considerations regarding them in relation to the theme of the publication.

-5.8 Suggestions by countries on how UNECE publications could be improved to be more useful (Q18)
+5.7 Suggestions by countries on how UNECE publications could be improved to be more useful (Q18)